Updated: 8th August 2018

 3. You can’t get the boat out of irons

-Meaning you tack and the boat stops and won’t move, ease the sails a little then try pumping the rudder on one side, check your jib boom position (above).
+Meaning you tack and the boat stops and won’t move, ease the sails a little then try pumping the rudder on one side (fast, slow return and repeat), check your jib boom position (above).
 Don’t force the rudder into a far left or right position, you aren’t driving a car.

 4. The boat won’t respond to the rudder